aptech/docs/docs/CR-ftostrC.rst

     :param x: real or complex.
     :type x: NxK matrix

-    :param fmt: 1xK or 1x1 string array containing format information.
+    :param fmt: format information.
-    :type fmt: Kx1
+    :type fmt: Kx1 or 1xK or 1x1 string array

     :returns: sa (*NxK string array*) .

 Remarks
 -------

-If fmt has K elements, each column of sa can be formatted separately.
-If x is complex, there must be two format specifications in each element of fmt.
+If *fmt* has *K* elements, each column of *sa* can be formatted separately.
+If *x* is complex, there must be two format specifications in each element of *fmt*.

 Examples